 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The accompanying consolidated schedules of functional expenses and the accompanying schedule of expenditures of federal awards, as required by U.S. Office of Management and Budget Circular A-133, Audit of States, Local Governments and Non-Profit Organizations, are presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+The accompanying consolidated schedules of functional expenses and the accompanying schedule of expenditures of federal awards, as required by the Uniform Guidance are presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
 The consolidated schedules of functional expenses and schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, consolidated schedules of functional expenses and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.